July 13, 2026

 By the Numbers

-Approximate drop (in millions of US$) of Italian wine export sales to the US in 2025, according to findings from the Unione Italiana Vini (UIV) Observatory.
-Among the factors that caused the drop: The following content is accessible for members only, please sign in.
+Approximate valuation (in billions of US$) of the global organic wine market in 2025, according to Fortune Business Insights.
+The following content is accessible for members only, please sign in.

 Each week, my team and I will bring you a fascinating and fun dose of wine intel.
 You’ll find my top wine recommendations (for every one wine we recommend to you, we taste 50 to 100 wines), plus great wine and food quizzes, my takes on happenings in the wine world, and my (hopefully thought-provoking and helpful) blogs.
 Plus, as always, lots more!